influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/first.md

 ---
 title: experimental.first() function
 description: >
-  The `experimental.first()` function selects the first record with a non-null value in the `_value` column.
+  The `experimental.first()` function returns the first record with a non-null value in the `_value` column.
 menu:
   influxdb_2_0_ref: